Mastering The Skill of Managing A Team in Your Private Practice

 You may also determine that you require regular meetings with your team member.
 This will depend on the needs of your business but be sure to communicate with your subcontractors to get progress or planning meetings on both of your calendars well in advance.

 Are you planning to outsource tasks in your private practice?
-If you are feeling unsure about where to start, apply to work with our BYPP Coaches and learn more about our Partnership Program to help you go deeper in your private practice.
+If you are feeling unsure about where to start, check out our Scale Your Practice program designed to help you go deeper in your private practice.